tseringwolfe/tseringwolfe/README.md

 ## Hi there 👋, I'm Tsering Wolfe

-#I'm a Computer Science student at UC Davis, but I'm typically based in Los Angeles!
+<p align="center">I'm a Computer Science student at UC Davis, but I'm typically based in Los Angeles!</p>

 <!--